DevasNAI/Electro-Horchatas-Autonomous-Challenge/README.md

-# Electro-Horchatas Puzzlebot Autonomous Challenge
+# Simulation-Puzzlebot Challenge
-This repository holds the progress and end results of the Puzzlebot Intelligent Robot Challenge by Manchester Robotics for the TE30003B Integratino of Intelligent Robotics from Tecnológico de Monterrey.
+This repository holds the progress and end results of the Puzzlebot Intelligent Robot Simulation Activities by Manchester Robotics for the TE30003B Integratino of Intelligent Robotics from Tecnológico de Monterrey.

+## 1. Git clone this branch
+## 2. Use the Docker Image (Intructions inside)
+## 3. Put the packages in your workspace.
+## Enjoy!!!

 ## Authors